paezha/University-AI-Panel/README.md

 parameters than the number of data points that exist in the dataset used to train the model.
-Roughly, every additional parameter needs a data input to train on, and when there are as many parameters as data inputs the model is overfit and will predict each value of the independent variable in the training dataset perfectly.
+Roughly, every additional parameter needs a data input to train on, and when there are as many parameters as data inputs the model becomes overfit and will predict each value of the independent variable in the training dataset perfectly.
 The model will fail to train if there are more parameters than data points.

-In a neural network trained to work with natural language, the “predictors” are words that come before and after a certain word.
+In a neural network trained to work with natural language, the “predictors” are the words that come before and after a certain word.
-Several approaches exist to *embed* a bag of words, using large text corpora the co-occurrence of words is used to convert words to numerical vectors.
-These vectors are decontextualized, that is, they only reflect the position of a given word with respect to other words in the training corpora; however, the numeric values are static even if the surrounding words in a specific prompt change.
-A recent breakthrough in this field is the development of *transformers*, a network architecture architecture that updates the numeric values of a word depending on the words that come before and after.
+Several approaches exist to *embed* a bag of words, which means using large text corpora to calculate the frequency of co-occurrence of words.
+These frequencies are then converted to numerical vectors that represent the position of a word in multidimensional space.
+These “coordinates” in the space of the vocabulary can then be used to calculate the “distances” between words.
+Alas, these vectors are decontextualized, that is, they only reflect the position of a given word with respect to other words in the training corpora, and the numeric values are static, even if the surrounding words in a specific prompt change.
+A recent breakthrough in the field of natural language processing is the development of *transformers*, a network architecture architecture that updates the numeric values of a word depending on the words that come before and after in a prompt.

 Here are some key ideas to keep in mind when thinking about AIs: